MrQR-me/docs/profile.md

 ### Multiple Addresses
 {: .text-purple-000 }
-You can add Multiple address from you profile page, you could add your home or multiple work addresses. these can be selected and automatically Shared on **MrQR**{: .text-purple-000 } forms.
+You can add multiple addresses from your profile page, such as your home address or multiple work addresses.
+These can be selected and automatically shared on **MrQR**{: .text-purple-000 } Forms.

 * Address Line 1
 * Address Line 2